 - In a large bowl of a standing mixer, add whipping cream, sugar and peanut butter.
 Whip until stiff peaks form.

-- Cover "cake" with foil and freeze for at least four hours or overnight.
+- Cover "cake" with saran wrap or foil and freeze for at least four hours or overnight.

 - Unmold cake and carefully remove saran wrap, then place cake on serving plate.
 Coarsely chop remaining chocolate wafer cookies and peanuts, then use them to top your cake.
 Drizzle with hot fudge (slightly warm is better than hot if drizzling in advance; hot should be added immediately before serving the cake).